maggieblanton/computer-architecture/README.md

     (Resolved)
     Upon completion, stackSim.cpp and accumSim.cpp both ran without errors in VS Code, but threw a 'Segmentation fault (core dumped)' error while running on the tux machines.
-To fix this, the switch statement in the main methods of each had to be changed.
-The POP/STO commands were made the default and invalid arguments were handled with an additional switch statement.
+To fix this, the program was ended after the final 'syscall' instruction.